nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation Rationale

 We decided that the fastest way to remove an Event would be by its index, based on the list last displayed on the screen.
 This should be much more convenient than entering the exact name of the event to be deleted.

+#### Design Considerations:
+##### Aspect: Specifying Event to be Removed:

+* **Alternative 1 (Current Choice)**: Remove by Index:
+    * Pros:
+        1. The index of the event in the currently displayed list can be directly used.
+        2. Faster and more intuitive for users.
+    * Cons:
+        1. The index is independent of the Event, which may lead to an inconsistent user experience.

+* **Alternative 2**: Remove by Event ID:
+    * Pros:
+        1. Every Event will have a unique ID, leading to a consistent user experience.
+    * Cons:
+        1. The IDs will not be displayed in sequential order and may approach large numbers, which becomes less user-friendly.

+* **Alternative 3**: Remove by Event Name:
+    * Pros:
+        1. User can be more sure of the event they are removing, since it is referencing the Event name.
+    * Cons:
+        1. The user has to fully match the Event name, which is much more cumbersome.

 ### \[Completed\] Filter Event feature